ninaolo/DH2642-project/IDEA.md

 * `Days` view (where you save your days/meetings and where you also can load them again from the database)
 * `Add activity` view

+## Model
+The model should contain Days and Activities.

 ## Interaction on model data
 * Drag and drop, change titles etc.
 * We will use AngularJS for the frontend manipulation of data.

 ## External data through REST API & persist the data either by using a minimal backend
-* We will use an external database (SQL) where we can store our models.
+* We will use an external SQL database where we can store our models.
 * In the `Day` view we will add a save button which stores the data in the database.
 * We will use Java for REST routing.